 When you are experiencing an anaphylactic incident, it’s likely that you’ll receive other treatment along with epinephrine.
 Cardiopulmonary resuscitation (CPR) might be administered if your heart stops beating or you aren’t breathing.
 You might also receive oxygen to help you breathe more easily as well as intravenous (IV) medications like cortisone and antihistamines that reduce inflammation.
 Albuterol, a beta-agonist that helps relieve the symptoms that lead to difficulty breathing, might also be administered.

 Anaphylaxis is a serious medical emergency that requires immediate medical treatment in order for you to survive.
 Left untreated or under-treated, anaphylaxis could lead to death.
 Even if your symptoms go away fairly quickly, they can reappear a few hours later and be more serious and difficult to treat.
 This is why it’s critical that you seek emergency treatment any time you have an anaphylactic reaction.

 If you are with someone and they seem to be having an allergic reaction with signs of anaphylaxis, swift action is required in order to protect their health.
-After first calling 911 or the local phone number for emergency services, ask if the person has an auto injector for epinephrine and if they need help administering it.
+After first calling 911 or the local phone number for emergency services, ask if the person has an auto injector for epinephrine, or EpiPen, and if they need help administering it.
 If so, it is usually injected in their thigh.